nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 5. The data should be stored locally and should be in a human editable text file.
 6. The product should be for a single user.
 7. The product is not required to use a Database Management System to store data.
-8. The product is not required to depend on your a remote server.
+8. The product is not required to depend on a remote server.
 9. The GUI should work well, the GUI should be usable.
 10. The product should be packaged into a single JAR file.
 11. The product is not required to use third-party frameworks/libraries/services.